perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

 7.6 Shall begin only with a majority of Committee members present (a quorum).

-7.7 A member of the ommittee will act as the Chairperson for each meeting.
+7.7 A member of the Committee will act as the Chairperson for each meeting.

 7.8 The Chairperson shall ensure meetings are conducting in an orderly and timely fashion.